marian-code/wikipedia-music-tags/code_changelog.md

 - tcl files are not needed for PyQt version but cx_freeze includes them

 ### Ideas
-- maybe integrate application to parser?
-- introduce typing https://docs.python.org/3/library/typing.html this will bind app to python version 3.7, maybe to a great idea?
 - parser probably should have its own lock? - access to its mutable variables should be guarded  see 13.1.2019 entry in changelog
 - add system tray icon menu: http://rowinggolfer.blogspot.com/2011/06/pyqt-qsystrayicon-example.html
 - parser should probably include one API channel to comunicate with "outer" world.
 Now communication is becoming messy and it is not clear how changes in parser API are affecting other classes that are using it.